rahulguptta/Heart-Desies-Prediction/README.md

 Therefore, no typos and no nan values are present.

-Now we will see how many categorical variable are present in our dataset.
+There are some numerical features.
+But some of these numerical features will have values like 0 and 1.
+Those are actually the categorical features.
+We will see how many categorical variable are present in our dataset and there unique values as later we will need to encode them.
 ```python
 #Checking if categorical
 feature_num = df.select_dtypes(include = [np.number])